VIENNESE VERDICTS | The EBJ Jury Reviews (Part 5)

 *To a point…I mean, don’t hurl abuse at us or anything.
 Save your curse words up in case the EBJ Jury gives a unanimous douze points to Finland.

-Posted on May 3, 2015, in Eurovision 2015, Reviews and tagged Albania, Amber, Edurne, Elhaida Dani, Eurovision 2015, Georgia, Lithuania, Malta, Nina Sublatti, reviews, Spain, Vaidas & Monika, Vienna.
+Posted on May 3, 2015, in ESC + JESC Reviews, Eurovision 2015 and tagged Albania, Amber, Edurne, Elhaida Dani, ESC + JESC Reviews, Eurovision 2015, Georgia, Lithuania, Malta, Nina Sublatti, Spain, Vaidas & Monika, Vienna.
 Bookmark the permalink.
 10 Comments.